na-na-hi/renget/archive/lcbguide.md

 No. Most story content can be beaten with the default Identities and E.G.Os.
 Reroll if you want to start with specific ones.
 If you're not interested in meta Identities just look for whatever makes your dick the hardest and make sure it's actually in the roll pool by checking the probabilities tab on the banner you're rolling on.

 **2. Who do I reroll for?**
 I have listed what most people consider to be the most "meta" 000 Identity in the roll pool for each Sinner here.
 Try to get two or three Identities on this list.
-Do not bother rerolling for E.G.O.
-This list is ordered by Sinner number.
+Do not bother rerolling for E.G.Os.
 Hover over the image for the full name of the Identity.
 - %white% Yi Sang %%
 	- This Identity has AOE on his skill 2 and can do insane nukes with his skill 3 if you build a sinking team around him.
 	 ![Effloresced E.G.O::Spicebush Yi Sang](https://files.catbox.moe/iqa0o7.webp)